timothyrobbinscpa/timothyrobbinscpa.github.io/_posts/2023-11-30-cinema-revenue.md

 - **quarter**: Business quarter of each screening event.
 - **day**: Day of the week the film was shown.

-## Technologies and Tools Used

-Enhanced by my recent certification as a Certified Data Science Professional in Python from DataCamp, my advanced Python skills were pivotal in this project.
-Utilizing libraries like NumPy, pandas, matplotlib, scikit-learn, and Seaborn, I conducted sophisticated data manipulations, statistical modeling, and insightful visualizations.

 ## Methodology

 ### Exploratory Data Analysis (EDA)